antmicro/kenning/docs/source/cmd-usage.md

 The `kenning.scenarios.inference_runner` requires:

-* [](modelwrapper-api)-based class that performs I/O processing specific to the model,
+* a [](modelwrapper-api)-based class that performs I/O processing specific to the model,
-* [](runtime-api)-based class that runs inference on target using the compiled model,
+* a [](runtime-api)-based class that runs inference on target using the compiled model,
-* [](dataprovider-api)-based class that implements fetching of data samples from various sources,
+* a [](dataprovider-api)-based class that implements fetching of data samples from various sources,
-* list of [](outputcollector-api)-based classes that implement output processing for the specific use-case.
+* a list of [](outputcollector-api)-based classes that implement output processing for the specific use-case.

 To print the list of required arguments, run: